PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 ### Players Screen

-Our Players Screen will contain the code to execute the *player_search* Snippet as well as including the a placeholder for the *player_results* Snippet that will serve as a target where we want to render our search results.
+Our Players Screen will contain the code to execute the *player_search* Snippet as well as including a placeholder for the *player_results* Snippet that will serve as a target where we want to render our search results.

 *8.* In the Players Screen, replace the following code with this: